Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 The last morning of the trip.
 Everything is damp but it's not raining.

-Leslie has confirmed our pickup on Bell Island.

-Zups picks us up right on schedule and takes to their base.
-After settling our bill, they took us to Crane Lake where we cleared automated customs.
+Yesterday, Leslie confirmed our pickup on Bell Island with Zups and today, they pick us up right on schedule.
+The first run is to their base, where I settle our bill.
+Then they run us to Crane Lake, where we cleared customs at an automated kiosk.

-For most of the day, mosquitoes were about average.
-But at around 20:00, they turn into a pestilence.
-Having said that, tonight, because of the misting rain and calm winds, they chased us into the tent a bit earlier.
-On a wind protected portage, they were sometimes more of an annoyance.

-At the beginning of the trip we sweated a lot on the portages and when we first went to the tent.

-The new Big Agnes tent is a marked improvement over the Timberline 4 that it replaced.
-It's lighter, smaller when packed, roomy for two and gear, and is more stable in the wind.
-So far, it's only faults are the issues with closing its door and undoing the toggle for the rain fly.
-The Timberline zippers had the same problem, though they were less finicky.

-Some Apple defect locked the satellite conversation with Leslie, so I'm very glad I had the inReach.
-Also, it was much harder to get a satellite fixed here than in Boise.
-Perhaps a combination of latitude and that there are many more trees?

 We were so focused on tying down the canoe that we left the pack that held all of our clothes, sleeping bags etc., and my PFD on the docks at Crane Lake.
 We